-Nemo followed the arm up the mountain for hours.
+Nemo followed the arm up the island for hours.
 Its coiling movement unsettled him, but he vowed to keep watch lest the arm hurt his children.
 The arm’s eyeball occasionally stared at the sun, which watched back with its own eyes.
-All the eyeballs vibrated to communicate so the arm could navigate with the sun’s aerial view.
+All the eyeballs vibrated to communicate so the arm could navigate by the sun’s aerial view.

 “Reach in,” said the arm.
 Nemo folded his arms defiantly.
 “Come on!”
 The palm’s mouth licked its lips.
 “Yum!
 Centipedes!
 Gotta eat centipedes!
 Akayama made these just for you!”